The Life and Land of Jesus

 Depart Newark or Philly (Arrive next day).
 Overnight: In flight.

-Arrive in Tel Aviv, transfer to a hotel for a shower, some fun time together and a walk on the beach in Tel Aviv.
+Arrive in Tel Aviv, transfer to a hotel on the beach in Tel Aviv for a shower, some fun time together and dinner.
 We will have a brief orientation, and look forward to a good night’s sleep.
 Overnight: Tel Aviv.

 Theme description: Highlighting four example sites, this study focuses on four key conflicts in the background of Jesus’ public ministry.
 (Sites: Caesarea, Maritima, Mt.
 Carmel, Sepphoris, Nazareth).
 Overnight: Sea of Galilee.